cherrycsw/Video_Swin_CLSTM/README.md

 |   Video Swin-CLSTM      | RGB          | ImageNet-1K-LSTM |   91.5   |   98.7   |  273  |
 |   Video Swin-CLSTM      | RGB+Flow     | ImageNet-1K-LSTM | **92.8** | **99.4** |  261  |
 |   Video Swin-CLSTM      | LessRGB+Flow | ImageNet-1K-LSTM |   92.5   |   99.3   |  239  |

-\[1\] The models are ported from the repo [ActionCLIP](https://github.com/sallymmx/ActionCLIP) and tested on our data.
-Currently, we only support the testing of ActionCLIP models.
-Due to the variation in testing data, our reported test accuracy differs from that of the original repository (on average, it is lower by one point).
-Please refer to this [issue](https://github.com/sallymmx/ActionCLIP/issues/14) for more details.